Common Name: Border privet, blunt-leaved privet

 Look-alikes: It is challenging to distinguishing border privet from other privet species.
 Maddox et al. (2010) provide a key for privet species.
 European privet (L. vulgare), Chinese privet (L. sinense) and California privet (L. ovalifolium) overlap in range with border privet, but are all uncommon in the Great Lakes region as they are not cold hardy.
 All privets are non-native and prone to escaping from landscaped areas.
 Border privet is also superficially similar to winged burning bush (Euonymus alatus), and the bush honeysuckles (Lonicera spp.), which are also invasive.
 Border privet leaves are smooth along the edges, unlike winged burning bush, which has toothed leaves.
 Border privet leaves are glossy and leathery, unlike honeysuckle leaves, which are dull.

 Border privet is reported occasionally outside of cultivation throughout the eastern portions of the Great Lakes Basin.
-It is not reported in Minnesota, Wisconsin, Ontario, or Michigan’s Upper Peninsula.
+It is not reported in Wisconsin, Ontario, or Michigan’s Upper Peninsula.
 Border privet is reported occasionally throughout the northeastern quarter of the continental U.S. It is challenging to identify privets to species in the field, so it is possible that despite best efforts at verification, some occurrences of border privet have been reported as other privet species and vice versa.
 Border privet is variably reported as being hardy to Zone 3 or 4.

 Additional invasive species distribution data for specific Great Lakes jurisdictions are available via:

 The seeds of border privet are spread over distance by birds that eat the fruit.
 It spreads locally by seed and through vegetative growth.